 What is Paristokierrätys? / Registered producers / News / Statistics / FAQ / Links and further reading / Values and vision / Privacy policy / Owners and board of directors / Partners / Contact us

-The amount of separately collected batteries has increased steadily in Finland over the last 15 years.
-This has fulfilled the annual statutory requirement (45%) set for separate collection of waste.
-Last year, 320 grams of portable batteries were collected per resident, which is more than a large bag of sweets.
-Converted to AA batteries, the per-capita recovery rate was 16 batteries.
+The amount of separately collected portable batteries in Finland has steadily increased over the last 15 years.
+The annual separate collection rate requirement set by legislation (45%) has been met.
+Last year, 320 grams of portable batteries were collected per inhabitant, which is more than a large bag of candy.
+Converted into AA batteries, the amount returned per capita was 16 batteries.
+According to the latest waste statistics from the European Union (Eurostat), Finns are the second most diligent recyclers of batteries in Europe when comparing annual per capita collection results.

-The recovery rate, which has risen to about 50 per cent in recent years, is calculated based on the batteries entered onto the market over the past three years.
-In particular, because these batteries have a long lifespan, the rate does not indicate that the rest have ended up in mixed waste.
+In recent years, the collection rate, which has risen to around 50 percent, is calculated based on the amount of batteries and accumulators placed on the market over the previous three years.
+Due to the long lifespan of batteries in particular, the collection rate does not indicate that all remaining batteries have ended up in mixed waste.

-According to an EU-level estimate[3], around a quarter of the batteries that have not been collected separately may have ended up in mixed waste.
-The estimate states that the rest are either still in use or stored in people’s homes, or they have been taken to unofficial collection points or outside of Finland with devices and are being reused.
-Lithium-ion batteries, in particular, are a product group whose market share is constantly growing, and they often have a much longer lifespan (approx. 3–10 years) than non-rechargeable batteries.
-The EU’s upcoming Battery Regulation intends to increase the recovery rate, and changing the way that the rates are calculated is also under a review.
+According to an EU-level assessment, about a quarter of batteries that are not separately collected may end up in mixed waste.
+The rest, according to the study, are still in use, hoarded in households, sent to unofficial collection points, or reused outside of Finland with devices.
+Particularly lithium-ion batteries are a product group that is increasing in market share and often has a significantly longer lifespan (around 3-10 years) than batteries.
+The upcoming EU Battery Regulation aims to tighten collection rates and is considering changing the calculation method.
 See our article for more information.

 The statistics on portable batteries presented on this page are based on information compiled by Recser on batteries that have been brought to the markets by manufacturers that have transferred their responsibility to Recser, and collected and recycled by Recser on behalf of these companies.
 This information is submitted to the authority that monitors producer responsibility, Pirkanmaa Centre for Economic Development, Transport and the Environment (ELY), which puts together nationwide statistics and sends them to the European Commission.
 The national producer responsibility statistics on all types of batteries can be found here: Recycling Targets and Outcomes – ELY (in Finnish)